-The site inventory assumes the potential development will occur under the HOO, rather than the base zone, due to the germa as development standards and strong development track record.
-As mentioned above, many aum allowable densities (ranging from 77 to 84 du/ac) for the HOO are used to calculate the stic capacity of the sites.
-The HOO was adopted in 2006, and the maximum density has been acreased twice since then and actual development densities have increased proportionally.
+The site inventory assumes that potential development will occur under the HOO, rather than the base zone, due to the generous development standards and strong development track record.
+As mentioned above, maximum allowable densities (ranging from 77 to 84 du/ac) for the HOO are used to calculate realistic capacity of the sites.
+The HOO was adopted in 2006, and the maximum density has been increased twice since then and actual development densities have increased proportionally.
 Table B-14 shows that all but two projects have achieved densities in excess of what is allowed in the HOO.
 In comparison, recent residential development in residential (R-3) areas outside the HOO during the same period have been developed at lower densities (Table B-15).